ciscoheat/superforms-web/src/routes/faq/+page.md

 ### Can I post to an external API?

 If the API doesn't return an [ActionResult](https://kit.svelte.dev/docs/types#public-types-actionresult) with the form data, you cannot post to it directly.
-Instead you can use the [SPA mode](/concepts/spa) of Superforms and call the API with [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) in the `onUpdate` event.
+Instead you can use the [SPA mode](/concepts/spa) of Superforms and call the API with [fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) or similar in the `onUpdate` event.

 ---